chhavikant-01/cryptic-cave/README.md

 ## 🌟 Our Mission
 LinkUni empowers students by fostering a culture of sharing, collaboration, and easy access to educational resources.
 It's not just a platform; it's your academic ally.

-That's a great plan for your README!
-Here's a suggested structure that incorporates the screenshots and a guide for setting up locally:

 ---

 # Welcome to LinkUni 🎓